Structural identities for generalized multiple zeta values

 \section{Conclusion}

 These three extensions of the usual MZVs shed new light on the two questions expressed in the introduction.
-First, we saw that after fixing a set of zeros, the details of the Weierstrass factorization of the associated zeta functions is essential to correctly normalizing the resulting MZVs.
-Second, the systematic introduction of Bernoulli numbers as coefficients of the reciprocal of the MZV generating function gives a practical, two-step method for the evaluation of MZSVs: first derive the linear recurrence satisfied with these Bernoulli numbers, then deduce the starred MZVs using another set of linear recurrences.
-It may also happen that, besides satisfying linear recurrences, these Bernoulli numbers have nice integral representations (see \cite{Christophe2} in the case of hypergeometric Bernoulli numbers) that provides additional information on their properties.
+First, we saw that after fixing a set of zeros, the details of the Weierstrass factorization of the associated entire function are essential to correctly normalizing the resulting MZVs.
+Second, the systematic introduction of Bernoulli numbers as coefficients of the reciprocal of the MZV generating function gives a practical, two-step method for the evaluation of MZSVs: first derive the linear recurrence satisfied by these Bernoulli numbers, then deduce the star MZVs using another set of linear recurrences.
+It may also happen that, besides satisfying linear recurrences, these Bernoulli numbers have nice integral representations (see \cite{Christophe2} in the case of hypergeometric Bernoulli numbers) that provide additional information on their properties.
 An obvious follow-up to this study is the extension of the approaches developed here to special functions having higher-order Weierstrass factorizations.